Goyō Hashiguchi: Death

 In late 1920, Hashiguchi's latent health problems escalated into meningitis.
 He supervised his last print Hot Spring Hotel from his deathbed, but could not finish it personally.
 He died in February 1921 at the age of 41.

 Goyō left several sketches from which his elder brother and nephew produced seven more prints.
 The carving and printing had been commissioned to Maeda Kentarō and Hirai Koichi.

 Goyō Hashiguchi prints are of extremely high quality and sold well despite their high prices upon publication.
-The tragedy of Hashiguchi was the short timespan of only two years to produce these superb masterworks - apart from his first print published with Watanabe.
+Apart from his first print published with Watanabe, his prints were produced during a span of only two years.

 The blocks for the fourteen prints and many of the prints themselves were destroyed in the Great Kantō earthquake of 1923.
 However, Goyō reprints are currently on the market.
 Most reprints are marked with a small seal in the side margin, something which does not appear on original prints.
 Many years after Goyō's death, his brother used Goyō's remaining designs as the basis for ten more prints.
 These were published with the same standards as the earlier prints and in limited numbers.
 The printing was supervised by Goyō's nephew, Hashiguchi Yasuo.
 Today, works by Goyō are among the most highly prized of all shin-hanga prints.